All Episodes

 Oh, what I wanted to say about ghost dope, because this is something people don't even realize.

-So ghost dope is like if they catch you with a certain amount of drugs, and then if they they Make they can make up some arbitrary amount and say, well, you must have sold.
+So ghost dope is like, if they catch you with a certain amount of drugs, and then if they, they make, they can make up some arbitrary amount and say, well, you must have sold, like if you were selling for two years and based on this much and you probably only had like a quarter of your stash, then you probably sold this many a day.

-So and you have no recourse.
+So, and you have no recourse.

 What you can just say, like, no, but it's not based in anything.

-So what's the solution?
+So, what's the solution?

-The judges are responsible for sentencing, and they're responsible for making sure that the law is upheld in court.
+The judges are responsible for sentencing and they're responsible for making sure that the law is upheld in court.

-I think the biggest problem is yes, the judges, but more so the culture of winning amongst prosecutors.
+I think the biggest problem is, yes, the judges, but more so the culture of winning amongst prosecutors.

 I think prosecutors should care about the truth.

-Yeah, and they're rewarded for getting the bad guy.
+They're competitive and they're rewarded for getting the bad guy.

 I think there are a lot, there's a lot we could do.

-I think that I mean, I don't know if all of them have the capacity for empathy or how that factors in.
+I think that, I mean, I don't know if all of them have the capacity for empathy or how that factors in.

 I'm not, I don't, I just don't know.

-And I also think there's a probably a lot of great prosecutors, but I don't hear about a lot of them.
+And I also think there's probably a lot of great prosecutors, but I don't hear about a lot of them.

 Let's just say that.